 A Portfolio also may enter into OTC and cleared credit default swap agreements.
 A credit default swap agreement may reference one or more debt securities or obligations that are not currently held by the Portfolio.
 The protection "buyer" in an OTC credit default swap contract is generally obligated to pay the protection "seller" an upfront or a periodic stream of payments over the term of the contract until a credit event, such as a default, on a reference obligation has occurred.
 If a credit event occurs, the seller generally must pay the buyer the "par value" (full notional value) of the swap in exchange for an equal face amount of deliverable obligations of the reference entity described in the swap, or the seller may be required to deliver the related net cash amount if the swap is cash settled.
-A Portfolio may be either the buyer or seller in the transaction.
-If the Portfolio is a buyer and no credit event occurs, the Portfolio may recover nothing if the swap is held through its termination date.
-However, if a credit event occurs, the buyer may receive the full notional value of the swap in exchange for an equal face amount of deliverable obligations of the reference entity decreased.
-As a seller, a Portfolio generally receives an upfront payment or a fixed rate of income throughout the term of the swap provided that there is no credit event.
+A Portfolio may recover nothing if the swap is held through its termination date.
+However, if a credit event occurs, the buyer may receive the full notional value of the swap in exchange for an equal face amount of deliverable obligations of deliverable obligations of the reference an upfront or a fixed rate of income throughout the term of the swap provided that there is no credit event.
 As the seller, a Portfolio would effectively add leverage to its portfolio because, in addition to its total net assets, a Portfolio would be subject to investment exposure on the notional amount of the swap.